hotrodorm/hotrod/hotrod-project/docs/roadmap.md

 **Note**: These features and version numbers are non-binding and are subject to change without notice.

+Version 4.4:

+- Torcs CTP Module.
+Ranks queries and extracts query execution plans in CTP format (checktheplan.com) for Oracle, DB2 LUW, PostgreSQL, and SQL Server.

 Version 5.0:

-- Torcs Module.
-Rank queries, provide query statistics, dump and inspect SQL queries.
+- CRUD enhancements: add index access, foreign keys access with/without optimization.
+CRUD methods normalization.

 Version 5.1:

-- Torcs CTP Module.
-Ranks queries and extracts query execution plans in CTP format (checktheplan.com) for Oracle, DB2 LUW, PostgreSQL, and SQL Server.

-Version 5.2:

 - LiveSQL Pessimistic locking.
 Include FOR UPDATE, LOCK, etc., according to specific engines.

-Version 5.3:
+Version 5.2:

 - LiveSQL MERGE statement (a.k.a.
 UPSERT).